deepakmahakale/blog/_posts/2021-04-26-5-must-have-gems-in-ror-development-environment.markdown

 # Check a specific file
 rubocop app/models/user.rb

-# Check and fix the autocorrectable issues
+# Check and fix the issues that can be autocorrected
 rubocop -a
 ```